Perry-Institute/ReefShape/README.md

 <i> Set of four permanent corner tags utilizing Metashape coded targets.
 These markers are designed to be nailed to the substrate, demarcating the boundaries of a plot upon setup.
 Automatic time-series alignment of plots relies on these "ground control points", and subsequent timepoints require only marker cleaning and image acquisition, saving significant time underwater. </i> <br>
 <br>

 These scripts are under active development - we recommend checking periodically to download the latest version.
-If you want to learn more or are having trouble using any of the scripts, email wgreene@perryinstitute.org and I'll get back to you as soon as I can.
+If you want to learn more, purchase sets of our corner markers, or are having trouble using any of the scripts, email me at wgreene@perryinstitute.org and I'll get back to you as soon as I can.

 ### Basics
 This repo is set up with a few important resources (this readme, scalebar example, georeferencing example, & data collection cheat sheet) in the root folder, and a folder called ReefShape_scripts that contains the script collection.
 It is designed to be downloaded in its entirety with the Code --> Download ZIP button.